 Student Complaint Process

 The Student Complaint Procedures are available to every San José City College student, offering an equitable means of seeking an appropriate remedy for a grievance related to any college-related matter (other than as defined under the unlawful discrimination section of this catalog).
 Complaint procedures are provided for the following: grade appeals process, complaints regarding a faculty member, complaints regarding a staff member, or complaints about a manager and sexual harassment or sexual assault complaints.
-Copies of the Student Complaint Procedures are available in the following locations:
+Forms to submit such complaints may be found on the SJCC website at www.sjcc.edu.

 State Complaint Process

 Most complaints, grievances or disciplinary matters should be resolved at the campus level.
 This is the quickest and most successful way of resolving issues involving a California Community College (CCC).
 Students are encouraged to work through the campus complaint process first before escalating issues to any of the following resources.
 Issues that are not resolved at the campus level may be presented: